 2bis.
 In accordance with Article 4, paragraph 5 of the Convention, developed country Parties shall provide financial resources to address barriers created by policies and intellectual property rights (IPRs) and facilitate access to and the deployment of technology, including, inter alia, by utilising the Financial Mechanism and/or establishing a funding window under the GCF to meet the full costs of IPRs of environmentally sound technologies, know-how and such technologies will be provided to developing country Parties, free of cost, in order to enhance their actions to address the adverse effect of climate change.

-3. Option 1: The Technology Mechanism[, including the Technology Executive Committee and the Climate Technology Centre and Network,] shall serve this Agreement.
+3. Option 1: The Technology Mechanism[, including the Technology Executive Committee and the Climate Technology Centre and Network,] shall [be strengthened to] serve this Agreement [by facilitating enhanced action on technology development and transfer].
+[The TEC and the CTCN shall report to the CMA through the subsidiaries bodies on their activities relating to the implementation of the Agreement.]

 Option 2: The institutional arrangements for technology established under the Convention should serve this Agreement by facilitating enhanced action on technology development and transfer.